By Alfie Paul

 The National Archives has a program of presentations called Know Your Records through which archivists, volunteers, and others share their knowledge of our records with you, the public.
 It is a great way for interested individuals to learn what we have and how to use what we have to their advantage.

 At any one time there are several Record Groups being processed between the civilian and military textual units.
-For instance, currently we at Archives II are processing RG 286, RG 131 (in planning stages), RG 306, and other smaller side projects.
+For instance, currently we at Archives II are processing Record Group 286, Record Group 131 (in planning stages), Record Group 306, and other smaller side projects.
 All interesting Record Groups with interesting and informative records.
 Yet, as a processing archivist with the job of preparing series for public access, I don’t–we don’t–always have time to search for that gem worthy of writing about.
 But all records matter, not just the gems.

-With that in mind I will be presenting RG 286, the records of the United States Agency for International Development.
+With that in mind I will be presenting Record Group 286: Records of the Agency for International Development [AID].
 My colleague, Alan Walker, earlier described processing the records for the overseas Missions of USAID.
 He has diligently been working with those records exclusively while I have been sorting through the records of USAID headquarters here in Washington.

 This project began with close to 1500 individual undescribed entries.
 Unlike many other Record Groups, RG 286 had no preliminary inventories or even basic box lists from which to begin.
 We simply had to open boxes, walk the stacks, and sort through those entries.
 Part of what a processing archivist does is to make processed series out of what seems like chaos.
 This involves pulling together records that were accessioned separately and, sometimes, separating those that were accessioned together.
 To date, we have processed almost 900 new series that have been entered into our Archival Research Catalog (ARC).